Lbongard/congress_pipeline/README.md

 ```
 dbt deps
+dbt seed
 dbt run
 ```
+Note: This data model contains a list of congressional districts by zip code published by Open Source Activism.
+You can find the dataset and list of caveats here: https://github.com/OpenSourceActivismTech/us-zipcodes-congress

 8. **Once done, make sure that you destroy the google cloud storage bucket and BigQuery Dataset.** Navigate to the terraform directory and run the following:
 ```